gurkanseren/OCR-Tessaract/README.md

 This Python script extracts text from multiple PNG image files and adds the extracted text to a Word document using the `aspose.words` library.
 It is a wrapper for Google's Tesseract-OCR engine, which is used for optical character recognition (OCR).

-The code contains placeholders (load path, image path, output path-default).
+#Code contains placeholders (load path, image path, output path-default).
 Replace acording to your own needs.

 ## Dependencies
 `Downloaded pytesseract.exe` via Anaconda Distribution